 What Makes a Port Wine?

 With a competition to name our next wine, it has not been a secret that we are about to debut our newest wine, a Port-Like flavor blended with the peaches we love in Middle Tennessee.
-So, without further ado, we would like to introduce you to Pulaski Pure Port, our newest wine and our Port-Style limited edition.
+So, without further ado, we would like to introduce you to Pulaski Pure Peach, our newest wine and our Port-Style limited edition.
 But what makes a Port Wine?
 Here you go:.

 Formal Port Wines all have one main feature.
 They come from Portugal.
 And, obviously, our Big Creek Winery is not importing from Portugal.
 But we do share features of Port Wines.